 2. Check tides before your arrival if you plan shooting seascapes

 Checking the tides is really important if you intend to photograph seascapes as otherwise you might be unpleasantly surprised the conditions are not good for photography (as some places look fantastic during low tide; other – during high tide).
 It may also happen that you won’t be able to access particular spots during high tide.
 Or even worse – that you won’t be able to leave the location safely because you will find your exit route covered with water.
-On the other hand some locations become extremely slippery during low tide.
+On the other hand, some sites become extremely slippery during low tide.
 Remember – safety should always come first!

 3. Wait for the best light

-Basically shoot during sunrise and sunset as light is much softer and warmer at this time of day.
-It can be also very dramatic at times if there are clouds or fog.
+Basically, shoot during sunrise and sunset as light is much softer and warmer at this time of day.
+It can also be very dramatic at times if there are clouds or fog.

-Make sure to be at your location at least half an hour (or more) before sunrise and during sunset wait a little after sun already sets because this is when the real magic often happens.
-This time is known as blue hour and many photographers make a mistake and leave location during it.
+Make sure to be at your location at least half an hour (or more) before sunrise and during sunset wait a little after the sun already sets because this is when the real magic often happens.
+This time is known as the blue hour, and many photographers make a mistake and leave location during it.
 But deep blue sky, together with purple or vibrant red clouds can make some fantastic photos!

 4. Try photographing just before or just after storm (or during it if you’re brave enough 🙂 )

-Below photo was taken during sunset just a couple of minutes before severe tropical storm in Mexico.
+Below photo was taken during sunset just a couple of minutes before a severe tropical storm in Mexico.
 Notice how dramatic the sky is.

 5. When on location try to move around (or not)